GitRealHappy/GitRealHappy.github.io/_newsletter/issue-1.md

 ---

 Ready to transform your creative blocks?
-Join "The Creative Wayfinder" - 8 Weeks of Creative Transformation starting May 10th, 2025!
+Join "The Creative Wayfinder" - 8 Weeks of Creative Transformation starting August 3rd, 2025!